VHS Revival gives you the lowdown on horror’s most unlikely compulsion.

 Fourteen years – more than enough time to realise that Camp Crystal Lake probably wasn’t the best location for a summer vacation of drunken frolicking, but almost every year the infamous hunting ground of the world’s most unrelenting serial killer would be reopened without discussion.
 Talk about slack law enforcement!

-Ironically, the only time a resident sheriff was able to put two and two together and figure out that Jason was behind the latest murder spree was during A New Beginning, which wasn’t set at Camp Crystal Lake at all, and was the only sequel in which Jason wasn’t to blame!
+Ironically, the only time a resident sheriff was able to put two and two together and figure out that Jason was behind the town’s latest murder spree was during A New Beginning, a movie that wasn’t set at Camp Crystal Lake at all, proving the only sequel in which Jason wasn’t to blame!

-Dumb luck aside, we should also discuss the plain stupidity on offer, as endless parents sent endless teens to their slaughter and cop after cop dismissed the likelihood of Jason reappearing again and again.
+Dumb luck aside, we should also discuss the plain stupidity on offer, particularly the fact that endless parents sent endless teens to their slaughter, and cop after cop dismissed the likelihood of Jason reappearing again and again and again.

 The Immortal Jason Voorhees

 Last but certainly not least, the star attraction himself: Jason Voorhees.
 While Michael Myers may be considered the first indestructible killer of the sub-genre, he simply cannot hold a candle to Jason’s capacity for regeneration ― that much has never been contested.

 While surviving the odd hack and stab may have seemed remotely plausible for a being of Jason’s brutish frame, toxic baths and year-long burials would prove just a little harder to swallow, while grenade explosions informed us that Jason’s immortality transcended the boundaries of physical flesh.